Film transition: Match cut

 The match cut joins together two pieces of film that contain two similarly shaped objects in similar positions in the frame.
 One of the most famous examples of this is the edit in 2001: A Space Odyssey where the bone thrown by a prehistoric ape cuts to a futuristic space station.

 Invisible cut

 Like the match cut, the invisible cut attempts to join two shots with similar frames together.
 The invisible cut, however, is designed to completely hide the transition from the audience.
-The audience can deduce a cut has occurred, but they would have a hard time pinpointing the exact moment.
-E.g., should a character walk towards the camera, completely covering it, the cut is introduced when the back of the character is shown walking away.
+The audience can deduce a cut has occurred, but it would have a hard time pinpointing the exact moment.
+For example, if a character walks towards the camera, completely covering it, the cut is introduced when the back of the character is shown walking away.
 The invisible cut can also be hidden by a whip pan, entering/leaving a very dark or very light environment, or by an object crossing the screen.